 My dog, Coco Chanel, is nearly five years old.
 Since she was about three months old, she has been very sick.
-It took two years to figure out it IBD and food seemed to be the trigger.
+It took two years to figure out she was suffering from IBD (among other issues) and food seemed to be the trigger.
 I ultimately had her tested for food intolerances – there were a lot – and started making her food from scratch.
-After eliminating many, many foods from her diet, including red meat, and finding at medication that actually helped, Coco has remained relatively healthy with a few flare-ups here and there.
-Unfortunately, my dog is intolerant of all grains, preservatives, and a whole host of other ingredients, so other than freeze-dried chicken, I have yet to find a commercial treat that doesn’t make her sick.
+After eliminating many, many foods from her diet, including red meat, and finding medication that actually helped, Coco has remained relatively healthy with a few flare-ups here and there.
+Unfortunately, my dog is intolerant of all grains, preservatives, and a whole host of other ingredients, so other than freeze-dried turkey, I have yet to find a commercial treat that doesn’t make her sick.
 And we all know, dog’s must have treats!

 I mostly eat Paleo at home, so I’m often messing around with grain-free ways to make pizza crust, bread, pancakes, etc. although to-date I had never tried baking with ground pumpkin seeds.
 Having recently read that one ounce of pumpkin seeds contains 9.35 grams of protein, I purchased some organic raw pumpkin seed meal to attempt to make a healthy meat-free, grain-free treat for my dog.
 This paleo bread recipe can also be used for human consumption and I might even try making waffles or pancakes with it.